YasinAflatoon/HTML/notes/BasicTags.md

 </body>
 ```

-The cool thing about paragraphs is that they automatically format themselves. if you add another paragraaph tag, HTML will specify them with a empty line.
+The cool thing about paragraphs is that they automatically format themselves. if you add another paragraph tag, HTML will specify them with an empty line.

 ## Styling Tags